How Neglect Of Women's Health Impacts Society

 According to Christian lore, the first woman, Eve, succumbed to temptation by accepting an apple offered by a snake, and as a result, she and her husband, Adam, were forced to leave the Garden of Eden paradise.
 Because of Eve’s sin, women were condemned to experience excruciating pain as part of childbirth, and doctors believed that prescribing medicine to lessen the pain would be counteracting God’s will.

 As an extension of the above belief, some doctors believed that maternal death during childbirth was a natural part of the process that could not be prevented in any way.
 This belief meant that medical researchers did not examine ways to improve childbirth procedures, and many doctors did not implement strategies that could have made childbirth safer.
-However, many of these techniques were as simple as washing their hands between births and wearing sterile gloves during delivery.
+However, these techniques would be considered safety protocols today, such as washing their hands between births and wearing sterile gloves during delivery.
 These interventions could have prevented scores of maternal deaths and sick children who had been exposed to pathogens during the childbirth process.

 Exclusion of women from medical research and the medical profession